• Skip to primary navigation

 Storage

-These paleo chocolate dipped peppermint cookies are best stored in the fridge or freezer.
+These chocolate dipped peppermint cookies are best stored in the fridge or freezer.
 I prefer them stored in the fridge.

 Place them in a baggie or storage container and enjoy within one week in the fridge, or one month in the freezer.